 The AICPA’s System & Organization Control (SOC) suite of attestation reports are a unique and valuable set of audit and reporting standards.
 They allow a company to provide its customers with an independent CPA’s opinion on a set of pre-established criteria, based on a control framework.
 They are also a challenging set of standards to understand if management is unfamiliar with them.
-Compounding the challenge is that SOC audits can perceived to be exclusively focused on Information Technology, so they are closely associated with PCI compliance, ISO 27001, FedRAMP, or other IT control frameworks.
+Compounding the challenge is that SOC audits can be perceived to focus exclusively on Information Technology, so they are closely associated with PCI compliance, ISO 27001, FedRAMP, or other IT control frameworks.
 In practice, they can serve a much broader purpose than just IT controls.

 The first time an entity receives a request for a SOC report, many questions arise.
 Which report is required?
 How long does a SOC engagement take?
 Is it a certification?
 Is it a one-time exercise or annual process?
-Here are some answers to frequently asked questions to help entities decide if the time is right to start the SOC audit process, and which type of report is best for your customers and stakeholders.
+Here are some answers to frequently asked questions to help entities decide if the time is right to start the SOC audit process, and which type of report is best for their customers and stakeholders.

 Why would a company need a SOC audit?